U.S. Stocks Slip as North Korea Tensions Persist

 -- Havens like Treasurys, gold extend gains

-Stocks slid for a third straight day, as disappointing earnings and an exchange of threats between North Korea and the U.S. pushed investors out of risky assets.
+Financial markets tumbled for a third straight day, as disappointing earnings and an exchange of threats between North Korea and the U.S. pushed investors out of stocks.

-The rising tensions have jolted what has often been a quiet period of summer trading.
-Stocks have retreated while assets perceived as havens, such as gold, the Japanese yen and U.S. government bonds, have strengthened.
+The declines have jolted markets from a period of calm, when stock indexes around the world climbed to records and volatility remained historically low.
+U.S. stocks have rallied this year with few interruptions, something many investors have attributed to the improving health of U.S. companies and steady global economic growth.

+However, rising geopolitical tensions, a batch of tepid earnings reports and economic data showing sluggish inflation and productivity growth have raised the prospect of a more prolonged pullback.

 Continue Reading Below